audreyfeldroy/favicon-cheat-sheet/README.rst

 The Images
 ----------

-Create at least these:
+Create at least this:

 ======== =============== =======================================================================
 Size     Name            Purpose
 ======== =============== =======================================================================
-16x16    favicon-16.png
-32x32    favicon-32.png  New tab page in IE, taskbar button in Win 7+, Safari Read Later sidebar multiple favicon.ico     See below.
+multiple favicon.ico     New tab page in IE, taskbar button in Win 7+, Safari Read Later sidebar
+======== =============== =======================================================================

+See below.
 Yes, it's 1 file with multiple sizes.
-======== =============== =======================================================================

 If you also sort of care about iOS and Android but are lazy: